Citrus Strike of 1936: The strikes

-Prior to the strikes, wages had dropped from 4$ a day to 3$ while an orange picker could be publicly identified by "his single drooping shoulder, deeply scarred from the strap of the bag he was required to fill with fifty pounds of oranges while perched on a precarious ladder."
+Prior to the strike, wages dropped from $4 a day to $3 for extremely back breaking labor.
+Orange pickers could be identified by "his single drooping shoulder, deeply scarred from the strap of the bag he was required to fill with fifty pounds of oranges while perched on a precarious ladder."
 Men worked as pickers while women worked in packing houses.
+The growers persuaded the Orange County Board of Supervisors to outlaw any form of picketing or protest in Orange County.

+The Condederacion de Uniones de Camesinos y Obreros Mexicanos (CUCOM) was an organization consisting of various Mexican farmers.
+The first strike organized by CUCOM took place in 1933 under the leadership of William Velarde.
+CUCOM led strikes in Orange County and in March 1935, presented demands to orange growers, including higher wages, free transportation, abolition of a bonus system, and the right to form a union.

-On June 11th, 2,500 men and women workers left the orange groves of The Pressel Orchard, where the strike began.
+On June 11, 2,500 men and women workers left the orange groves of The Pressel Orchard, where the strike began.
 Local media attempted to downplay the strike, portraying it initially as a farce.
 By early July, law enforcement was stopping anyone who "looked Mexican" and was near the orange groves.
 In some cases, strikers were severely beaten, with their injuries being disregarded in court as "sympathy propaganda."
 Strikers were intentionally characterized as "communists" who were engaging in a "little Mexican revolution" to stoke fears in the Orange County population.

-Associated Farmers organized groups of vigilantes to attack those striking, who used physical violence while law enforcement simply observed.
 Women in the labor community organized the Cuerpo Auxiliar de Mujeres (the Union Women’s Auxiliary) as an organization to prevent growers from hiring scabs.
-The strike ended on July 25th with workers gaining a "20-cent-an-hour wage for a nine-hour day plus three cents for each box picked over 30" despite the growers refusing to recognize the union's right to collective bargaining.
+The strike ended on July 25 with workers gaining a "20-cent-an-hour wage for a nine-hour day plus three cents for each box picked over 30" despite the growers refusing to recognize the union's right to collective bargaining.

+Grower response

+The citrus growers responded with fliers and support from conservative newspapers.
+Orange County's newspapers downplayed the strike, claiming that labor conditions were already amicable and that the demands were made by labor agitators and not valid.